Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Proposal: kernel-based weighting ( )

+In the present setting we rely only on the observation in the sample to formulate the columns of a kernel matrix.
+This is because (i) if there are millions of observations in the target population, constructing a matrix with that many rows would be infeasible, and (ii) the representation of each unit based on its similarly to other units in the sample is most relevant to how we reweight members of the sample; if there were members of the population that are very different from members of the sample, then no weighting of the sample will account for this.

-This brings us to the choice of $b$ in the kernel definition.
-This is effectively a feature extraction choice, constrained by feasibility.
-Obtaining balance on a kernel matrix formed with a small $b$ implies finer balance and less interpolation, but at the cost of more extreme weights (and eventually, infeasibility).
-We propose a new approach to selecting $b$.\footnote{In related kernel methods, a common default choice for $b$ is often $b=D$ or $b=2D$ where $D$ is the number of dimensions of $\X$ used to form $\K$.
-One reason is that, for standardized data, the expectation of the numerator in the exponent grows proportionally to $D$ \citep{krls}.
-Hence scaling proportionally to $D$ is reasonable, keeping the magnitude of the exponent stable as $D$ grows.
-However the best constant of proportionality remains unclear.} Recall that $b$ scales the similarly measure $||X_i - X_j||^2$.
-Thus, a choice of $b$ is desirable if it does not make every observation appear ``too unique'' (small $b$) or ``too similar'' (large $b$).
-Further, a desirable choice of $\K$ produces a range of values in each column, yielding meaningful variability in the similarity/difference between different pairs of units.
-Given that this measure is bounded between 0 and 1, we use the variance of $\K$ (disregarding the diagonal, which is unchanging) as a measure of the useful information available at a given choice of $b$, and choose the variance-maximizing value of $b$.
-We make no claim as to the optimality of this result, but note that it does guarantee a reasonable choice which is made \textit{ex ante} by the user.
+\paragraph{Kernel bandwidth.}The choice of $b$ in the kernel definition scales the similarity measure and is thus effectively a feature extraction choice, constrained by feasibility.
+Too small a choice of $b$ makes each observation appear ``too unique,'' pushing the kernel distance, $exp(-||X_i - X_j||^2/b)$, to zero for any given pair of units; on the other hand, too large a choice of $b$ makes each observation seem ``too similar,'' producing a kernel distance approaching one for all pairs.
+A choice of $b$ is therefore desirable when it yields a $\K$ with meaningful variability in the similarity measure among different pairs of units.
+We use the variance of $\K$ as a measure of the useful information available at a given choice of $b$ and turn to this metric to motivate our choice of bandwidth, selecting the value which produces maximal variance in $\K$.
+We make no claim as to the optimality of this result, but it offers a reasonable choice that can be established without looking at the result.
 In our simulations and applications, this choice produces consistently good performance, though the results are shown to be stable across a wide range of $b$ regardless (see appendix \ref{app:various_b}).
+Further discussion of the kernel bandwidth, as well as details on data pre-processing and scaling decisions appropriate for categorical, continuous, or mixed variable settings can be found in Appendix~\ref{app:kernelchoice}.

-\subsubsection{Practice and diagnostics}
+\subsection{Practice and diagnostics}